 Without a physical indication, such as a cord wrapped around the baby’s neck or a prolapsed cord, or a significant change in the baby’s vital signs, it may be difficult to know that a child suffered birth asphyxia.
-In most moderate to serious oxygen deprivation cases, doctors become aware because of one or more of the following:
+Most doctors merely become aware that the baby might not be getting enough air when:

-- The baby’s vital signs change dramatically, often a quick heart rate.
+- The baby’s vital signs change dramatically, often with a quick heart rate.

-- The baby does not breathe on their own after delivery and requires resuscitation.
+- The baby does not breathe on its own after delivery and requires resuscitation.

 - The baby has low Apgar scores at one minute or five minutes after birth.